 The Organization recognizes donated services that (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-Donated goods and supplies were valued at \$0 and \$693 for the years ended June 30, 2020 and 2019, respectively.
-Donated professional services were valued at \$0 for the years ended June 30, 2020 and 2019, respectively.
-Donated rent was valued at \$0 for the years ended June 30, 2020 and 2019, respectively.
+There were no donated goods and supplies, donated professional services, or donated rent during the years ended June 30, 2021 and 2020.